-Sometimes there are words that you’ve seen, read, and maybe even used in conversation whose meaning you can never keep straight.
-Even after looking it up, the right definition doesn’t stick.
-From our friends at Vocabulary.com, here are 10 words with definitions that can be difficult to remember.
-Some look like they have a negative element in them, but either because their positive counterpoint has fallen out of use or because it never existed in the first place, the word doesn’t really have a negative sense.
+Sometimes there are words that you’ve seen, read, and maybe even used in conversation whose meaning you can never keep straight—even after looking it up, the right definition doesn’t stick.
+Some of the words on this list look like they have a negative element in them, but either because their positive counterpoint has fallen out of use or because it never existed in the first place, the word doesn’t really have a negative sense.
 Other words below are often confused for their opposite or have come to have connotations not quite reflected in their dictionary definitions.

-If it looks like there's a negative at the beginning of this word, it’s because etymologically speaking, there is—it’s from Latin non plus, “no more, no further.”
+If it looks like there's a negative at the beginning of nonplussed, it’s because, etymologically speaking, there is—it’s from Latin non plus, “no more, no further.”
 Still, there is no word plussed, and that can get confusing.

 Shades of meaning between cachet and panache are often confused.
 Cachet is more about prestige, and panache is more about style.
 Having high tea at Buckingham Palace can have a lot of cachet in your social circle, but the genteel way you sip your tea can have a lot of panache.

-In Latin, it was possible to defatigare or “to tire out,” but only the negative version prefixed with in- survived the journey into English (via French).
-Indefatigable is a word you almost have to say quickly, and if you get through all those syllables, it’s almost as if you’ve proven the definition: it takes “unflagging vitality” to reach the end.
+In Latin, it was possible to defatigare, or “to tire out,” but only the negative version prefixed with in- survived the journey into English (via French).
+Indefatigable is a word you have to say quickly, and if you get through all those syllables, it’s almost as if you’ve proven the definition: It takes “unflagging vitality” to reach the end.

-someone who demands exact conformity to rules and forms
+Definition: “Someone who demands exact conformity to rules and forms”

 This word looks and sounds like marionette, the stringed puppet, which is a pitfall to avoid, because it can lead you to believe that martinet means the exact opposite of what it actually means.
 A martinet has some power, and no one is pulling their strings.